Si Robertson: Personal life

 Like the rest of his family, Robertson is very open about his Christian faith.
 "That's what got me through 65 years of life, my belief in God and what He's done for us and what He will do for us".
 His favorite Scripture verses are John 3:16 and 17.
 "When I sign people's stuff I put down John 3:16 and 17.
 Most people can tell you what 16 says, OK.
 'For God so loved the world that He gave His only begotten son.'
 But they don't know nothin' about 17.
 It says Jesus didn't come to condemn us.
 If anybody had a right to condemn someone, it would be the son of God.
 If he didn't do it, then hey, we definitely are not qualified to do it."

 Robertson lent his voice and personal appearance to the VeggieTales video Merry Larry and the True Light of Christmas, in which he narrates the video and appears as a mall janitor, in the tradition of the mid 1960s and early 1970s Rankin/Bass Christmas specials and their use of celebrity narrators.

 Along with his nephew and Duck Dynasty co-star Willie, he appeared on an episode of Last Man Standing.
 He also appeared as a gas station clerk in the 2015 Christian drama film Faith of Our Fathers.

 Robertson's son Scott served in the U.S. Army and completed eight tours in Iraq, after which he was diagnosed with post-traumatic stress disorder, motivating Robertson to advocate for better care for veterans.

-Robertson's net worth is more than $8 million.